Best bikes for indoor cycling in 2023: Affordable and versatile indoor cycling solutions

 Most of the things that we bang on about such as weight, compliance, aerodynamics and handling characteristics don't come into play with a bike that is going to be used indoors, because you're not actually going anywhere.

 With that, the most important factors are really bottom bracket stiffness and geometry that fits.
 If you're training for TTs or triathlons, being able to set up your aero bars to mimic your race position is an important part of training too.
+Likewise, a mountain bike has its own position that you may want to replicate, rather than taking to a road bike, even an endurance model.

 Will using my bike on a turbo trainer damage the frame?

 When you're chasing attacks on Zwift or pushing through a VO2 max interval, there is a lot of force going through the frame.
 When you're out on the road, the bike can move around underneath you, and some of that energy can dissipate through this movement.
-When riding indoors, however - unless you've bought one of those Saris MP1 Infinity trainer platforms, have a latest generation Wahoo Kickr or built a DIY rocker plate - every bit of that force will be absorbed by your bike.
+When riding indoors, however - unless you've bought one of those Saris MP1 Infinity trainer platforms, have the latest generation Wahoo Kickr or built a DIY rocker plate - every bit of that force will be absorbed by your bike.

 These forces won't break your frame, but they will introduce additional fatigue over time, not only to the tubing but also to bearing systems like bottom brackets.